Customizing Toolbar Layout

 - If a meter is docked, you can resize it horizontally by clicking and dragging the resizer at the toolbar's right edge.

-- To undock a meter, click the handle on the left edge and drag.
+- To undock a meter, click the Grabber on the left edge and drag.
 You can drag outside the Audacity project window, too.

 - To resize when undocked, click on the triangular resize handle that appears at the bottom right of the toolbar and drag horizontally or vertically.
 The meters display in vertical orientation when their toolbar height exceeds their width.